yjk16/yjk16/README.md

 *a project to create a responsive website by utilising Bootstrap.*

 ##### 3. Project Ideas
-*include an OOP based system to register and organise volunteers for charity organisations and social justice movements.
+*include creating a system to register and organise volunteers for charity organisations and social justice movements.
 I am always happy to collaborate!*

 ##### 4. Reach Me
 *via [LinkedIn](https://www.linkedin.com/in/yoon-ji-kim-770360258/)*